 3. Remove the pressure from yourself

-You will always hear ‘my twenties were the best years of my life’ ‘don’t take your twenties for granted’ and suddenly you have this huge pressure to tick everything off your bucket list in the space of 10 years!
-When actually your twenties is all about just figuring out what it is you want and that will almost inevitably change as you continue to grow.
-Different relationships and friendships develop, and your priorities change often weekly and hey that is completely okay!
+You will always hear ‘My twenties were the best years of my life’ and ‘Don’t take your twenties for granted’.
+Then suddenly you have this huge pressure to tick everything off your bucket list in the space of 10 years!
+When actually, your twenties are all about just figuring out what it is you want and that will almost inevitably change as you continue to grow.
+Different relationships and friendships develop, and your priorities change often weekly and that is completely okay!

 4. Don’t be scared to fail

 Don’t tell yourself you can’t apply for that job because you don’t have a degree or that you can’t start your own business because you’re scared it will fail.
-Some of us are working in our dream jobs, whilst some of us have no idea what we want to do.
+Some of us are working in our dream jobs, while others have no idea what we want to do.
 You don’t have to have a savings account for your first house if you have no idea where you want to live, or you want to live out of a suitcase with a plane ticket in hand.
 If you find yourself asking ‘but what if’ then do it, whatever it is.

 5. Stop comparing

-Some of our biggest internal battles can be overwhelming, it is so easy to scroll through social media and see everyone else’s highlight reel that we frustrate ourselves even more.
-When in reality we need to stop, take a step back check in with ourselves and realise we are all on our own journey with our own timescale and actually we’re doing pretty okay!
+Some of our biggest internal battles can be overwhelming.
+It’s so easy to scroll through social media and see everyone else’s highlight reel, that we frustrate ourselves even more.
+When in reality, we need to stop, take a step back check in with ourselves and realise we are all on our own journey with our own timescale and actually we’re doing pretty okay!

-The real secret is no one has it all together all of the time, we’re all just winging it!
+The real secret is no one has it all together all the time.
+We’re all just winging it!

 FOMO is real but remember you can’t do everything.
 You are not the only one feeling it plus your twenties is only 10 years of your life, who says everything has to be done in your twenties anyway?